Norwegian news agency fights Russia blackout

 The offending article told how Dan Eriksson, a Swedish man from the Sami ethnic minority, had faced so much prejudice he became suicidal before he came to terms with his sexuality and turned his life around.

-It was "a very nice sunshine story about a happy young man who overcame lots of problems," according to Atle Staalesen, the publisher of The Barents Observer, the Norwegian news agency which originally ran the story in January 2019.
+It was "a very nice, sunshine story about a happy young man who overcame lots of problems," according to Atle Staalesen, the publisher of The Barents Observer, the Norwegian news agency which ran the original article in January 2019.

 But Russia's media watchdog, Roskomnadzor, did not agree.

-The article "propagated suicide", Roskomnadzor claimed, ordering The Barents Observer to pull it within 24 hours.
+The interview "propagated suicide", it claimed, ordering The Barents Observer to pull it within 24 hours.

 When the Norwegians did not comply, their news agency went offline in Russia.